JBNU-JEduTools/manual-web/docs/kata-omnichat/manage-your-conversation/whatsapp-business-conversation-in-agent-side.md

+---
+id: whatsapp-business-conversation-in-agent-side
-## Whatsapp Business API conversation in agent-side (with or without bot)
+title: Whatsapp Business API conversation in agent-side (with or without bot)
+prev: whatsapp-business-conversation-using-bot
+next: conversation-in-customer-side-using-bot
+---

 1. Customers started to chat to WABA number
 2. Customers can send to and receive messages from agents using these types of messages: text, image, video, and document